rivie13/studio5000-AI-Assistant/TEAM_USAGE_GUIDE.md

 ### **Phase 3: Automated Fix Scripts** 🔧

 Create Python scripts for common fixes (like your examples):
+This is optional, but sometimes the AI will generate code that is not correct and you will need to fix it.
+The AI can generate these scripts for you.
+It can use sdk and regular docs documentation to help it fix the code.

+Examples:

 #### **3.1 Camera Signal Fix Script**
 ```python